Celiac Disease Vocabulary List

 Endoscopy: A test that uses a little camera to look at your insides.
 Doctors use this to see if your intestine is healthy, which helps them figure out if you have celiac disease.

-Genes: These are like tiny pieces to a puzzle that makes you unique.
+Genes: These are like tiny pieces to a puzzle that make you unique.
 Genes come from your mom and dad, so your family shares some of the same genes.
 There are two genes that are related to celiac disease.

 Gluten: A tiny protein found in wheat, barley and rye.
 It’s what makes people with celiac disease sick.